brentfuller-mra/JRW-Cor/README.md

 ## Why use the correlation matrix as an input?

 1. You can account for missing values via pairwise deletion in a correlation matrix.
-2. You can feed the function polychoric (or tetrachoric) correlation matrices, which in some circles as seen as more mathematically rigorous for the ordinal Likert scales typically found in consumer surveys.
+2. You can feed the function polychoric (or tetrachoric) correlation matrices, which in some circles is seen as more mathematically rigorous for the ordinal Likert scales typically found in consumer surveys.

 ## Usage and output